andypea/dot_files/README.md

 To get `vim` up and running, clone the `Plug` GitHub repository and then run :PlugInstall.
 Full instructions can be found in the `dot_files/vim/vimrc` file.

+## Windows

+In order to get a sane terminal install wintty.